SarpongAbasimi/CV/README.md

 - Identifying methods of controlling quality systems and supply chain management.

 **Agro Company Limited** (Dec 2016 - January 2017)
-> Construction Company Intern for 2 months in Ghana
 - Worked closely with the senior engineers to improve the company’s lead- time for road construction by eliminating waste.
 (Lean application)
 - Contributed to the negotiation of high-end QMS quarry machines from £5.5 million to  £3.6 million.